kymata-atlas/kymata-core/README.md

 The central pipeline includes:
 * Standard preprocessing and source localisation steps for neural sensor data (MEG, EEG, ECoG);
 * Gridsearch approaches for function mapping;
-* Information Processing Pathway Map1 generation (both offline generation and evaluation);
+* Information Processing Pathway Map[^2] generation (both offline generation and evaluation);
 * Plotting functionality

-The codebase is released under an MIT license to ensure the transparency of the results in the Kymata Atlas.[^2] While comments and issues are welcomed, we are unable to prioritise installation support (please see our code of conduct).
+The codebase is released under an MIT license to ensure the transparency of the results in the Kymata Atlas.
+While comments and issues are welcomed, we are unable to prioritise installation support (please see our code of conduct).